Arrow ECS signs definitive agreement to acquire Computerlinks

 Japanese vendor Panasonic has appointed telecom VAD Itancia as an official distributor for its PBX all over Europe.
-Itancia will push Panasonic PBX and HD videoconferencing systems through its offices in Czech Republic, France, Germany, Italy, Morocco, Poland, Portugal, Spain, Switzerland and Tunisia.
+Itancia will push Panasonic PBX and HD videoconferencing systems through its offices in Czech Republic, France, Germany, Italy (through the acquisition of the corresponding business of Comtel), Morocco, Poland, Portugal, Spain, Switzerland and Tunisia.

 ZTE chooses Itancia

 Chinese vendor ZTE has chosen network and telecom VAD Itancia as an official distributor for its network infrastructure products, including its switches, DSLAM and videoconferencing offer.
 ZTE products are from now on available through Itancia offices in France, Germany, Italy, Portugal, Spain and Switzerland.